fishpickle/spicyfish/README.md

-Thank you for READINGME
+Thank you for READINGME.
-I am born
+I am born.
-I am edited
+I am edited.